ianjonsen/aniMotum/README.md

 binary version of the `{aniMotum}` package for Windows or Intel Mac from here <https://ianjonsen.r-universe.dev/ui#package:aniMotum>.
-There are 3 binary versions for Windows & Mac, each corresponds to a different major release of R: 4.3, 4.2, and 4.1 - choose the one that matches your R version.
+There are 3 binary versions for Windows & Mac, each corresponds to a different major release of R: 4.3 (development version), 4.2 (current version), and 4.1 (old version) - choose the one that matches your R version.
 You can check your R version by typing `R.Version()` in the R console.

 When downloading the binary version on a Mac, it is important to right click and choose “Download Linked File As…” so that the file isn’t